Bugle call: Popular culture

 Irving Berlin wrote a tune called, "Oh, How I Hate to Get Up in the Morning".
 In a filmed version of his musical, This Is the Army, he plays a World War I doughboy whose sergeant exhorts him with this variant of words sung to "Reveille": "Ya gotta get up, ya gotta get up, ya gotta get up this morning!" after which Berlin sang the song.

 "Taps" has been used frequently in popular media, both sincerely (in connection with actual or depicted death) and humorously (as with a "killed" cartoon character).
 It is the title of a 1981 movie of the same name.

 "First call" is best known for its use in thoroughbred horse racing, where it is also known as the "Call to the Post".
 It is used to herald (or summon) the arrival of horses onto the track for a race.

 Another popular use of the "Mess Call" is a crowd cheer at football or basketball games.
 The normal tune is played by the band, with a pause to allow the crowd to chant loudly, "Eat 'em up!
 Eat 'em up!
 Rah!
 Rah!
 Rah!"

+Early solid state Bally pinball tables played two bugle calls on their chime units.
+First Call was used as the game start tune and To the Colors for game over.